 by Tim Gilmore, 6/26/2012

-Closes the shoe store, he dies promptly thereafter, the shoes take on a life of their own, and the city takes the building, eminent domain, and tears it down to build a new main public library.
-He always stayed right here, and so: nobody knew what he had.
+Closes the shoe store, he dies promptly thereafter, the shoes take on a life of their own, the city takes the building, eminent domain, tears it down to build a new main public library.
+He always stayed, he stayed right here.

-1950s, even 1960s, when everybody went downtown to shop, not everybody, everybody white, when people dressed to the nines to go downtown, when everybody wore hats, everybody knew LaRose’s.
-When everybody started to leave downtown, when all the stores went out, when all the white people with money stopped coming, Joseph John LaRose stayed.
+1950s, even ’60s, when everybody went downtown to shop, not everybody, everybody white, when people dressed to the nines to go downtown, when everyone wore hats, everybody knew LaRose’s.
+When everyone started to leave downtown, when all the stores went out, when all the whites with money stopped coming, Joseph John LaRose remained.
 He never went away.